 A stock option is a contract giving the buyer the right, but not the obligation, to purchase or sell an equity at a specified price on or before a certain date.
 An option that lets you buy a stock is known as a "call" option; one that lets you sell a stock is known as a "put" option.
 If you do not exercise your right under the contract before the expiration date, your option expires, and you lose the premium—the amount of money you spent to purchase the option.

 Stock options are available on most individual stocks in the U.S., Europe, and Asia.
 You should note that, in addition to the U.S.-style options just described, there are also European-style options.
 They differ from the U.S.-style ones in that you can exercise them only on the expiration date, not during the period leading up to it.

 Beginning traders and newer investors may not have the ability to buy and sell options within their trading platform.
 Consider the best options trading platforms and do your research before investing as options come with lots of risk.

-Once you've chosen a stock you believe would be worth owning at a particular strike price, there are steps you can take to attempt to carry out this common type of options trade:
+Once you've chosen a stock that you believe would be worth owning at a particular strike price, there are steps you can take to attempt to carry out this common type of options trade:

 - Sell one out-of-the-money put option for every 100 shares of stock you'd like to own.
 A put option is out of the money when the current price of the underlying stock is higher than the strike price.